 Kona, Hawaii

 Cantilevered double-pitch roofs in the Big Island style create deep canopies that encircle the buildings and their lanais, allowing the pavilions to open completely to ocean breezes while protecting from solar gain.
-These canopies combined with a high degree of glazing throughout create the sense that the architecture is floating over the landscape.
 Operable shutter screens let the family tune each building to changing environmental conditions, adjusting to the desired degree of sun, air and privacy.
-At Hale Lana, there is almost a nonexistent line between inside and outside, allowing the family to feel integrated with the Hawaiian climate and landscape.
+Rock walls in many of the pavilions extend outdoors, connecting the home to the Kona landscape.
+Custom-designed furniture and interior elements throughout complement the architecture with subtle Hawaiian references.

 Team